Murthy's conjecture on 0-cycles: Review of 0-cycles and some preliminary results

 In this section, we recall the definition of the Chow group of 0-cycles on singular schemes from \cite{LW}.
 We prove some properties of this Chow group which will be used in this paper.
 We also prove some other preliminary results we need for our torsion theorem.
+Unless further assumptions are specified, $k$ will denote a perfect field in this section.